 United States v.
 Weinberger, 91 F.3d 642 (4th Cir.
-1996) (exposure to civil forfeiture is not a basis for a downward departure; forfeiture was considered by the Sentencing Commission and was intended to be in addition to, and not in lieu, of imprisonment).
+1996) (exposure to civil forfeiture is not a basis for a downward departure; forfeiture was considered by the Sentencing Commission and was intended to be in addition to, and not in lieu of, imprisonment).

-Courts have generally held that when a government refuses to file a substantial assistance motion under §5K1.1, the defendant cannot recast his claim as a request for a departure under §5K2.0 because the Commission has already taken a defendant's substantial assistance into consideration.
-In some circuits, however, assistance to local or state law enforcement agencies-if not taken into account under §5K1.1-may provide a basis for a downward departure pursuant to §5K2.0.
+Courts have generally held that when the government refuses to file a substantial assistance motion under §5K1.1, the defendant cannot recast his claim as a request for a departure under §5K2.0 because the Commission has already taken a defendant's substantial assistance into consideration.148 As noted below, however, a district court may, even absent a government motion for a substantial assistance reduction, consider a defendant's cooperation as a possible basis for a variance under § 3553(a)(1).149 Additionally, in some circuits, assistance to local or state law enforcement agencies-if not taken into account under §5K1.1-may provide a basis for a downward departure pursuant to §5K2.0.150

 Courts have also held that the Commission took into account not only the immigration status of prospective offenders, "but also the collateral consequences that would flow from that status within the federal prison system" when it promulgated §2L1.2.
-Thus, those consequences-such as ineligibility for prison boot camp and certain rehabilitation programs-do not remove convicted alien cases from the heartland of cases.
-136 c.
+Thus, those consequences-such as ineligibility for prison boot camp and certain rehabilitation programs-do not remove convicted alien cases from the heartland of cases.151 c.
 Child Crimes and Sex Offenses

-Downward departures under §5K2.0 are limited in cases of child crimes and sex offenses.
-Downward departures are only allowed in those cases where the court finds that there exists a mitigating circumstance of a kind, or to a degree, that:
+Downward departures under §5K2.0 are limited in cases of child crimes and sex offenses.152 Downward departures are only allowed in those cases where the court finds that there exists a mitigating circumstance of a kind, or to a degree, that:

-134 See, e.g., United States v.
+148 See, e.g., United States v.
 Cruz-Guerrero, 194 F.3d 1029, 1030-31 (9th Cir.
 1999); United States v.
 Alegria, 192 F.3d 179 (1st Cir.
 1999); In re Sealed Case, 181 F.3d 128 (D.C.
 Cir.
 1999) (en banc); United States v.
 Solis, 169 F.3d 224, 227 (5th Cir.
 1999); United States v.
 Abuhoura, 161 F.3d 206 (3d Cir.
 1998).